-- 4. Each BOMA local association may submit one building in each category to the regional competition. - 5.
-Each BOMA region may submit one building in each category to the International competition. - 6.
-Each regional competition must close no later than March 31st. - 7.
-Each region must submit their regional winners to BOMA International by April 15th. - 8.
-Judging at the International level will occur in April and May and the TOBY Awards will be presented during the BOMA International Conference held in June or July. - 9.
-Updated Entry Requirements will be presented during or prior to the BOMA International Conference. - 10.
-BOMA International's 360/TOBY Portal at https://recognition.boma.org will begin accepting entries for each new season approximately one month after the close of the BOMA International Conference.
-To be eligible to compete in TOBY, you must have the BOMA 360 designation by January 15 of each year, and BOMA 360 must be active through June 30 of the year you are competing.
+- 3. Each BOMA local association may submit one building in each category to the regional competition. - 4.
+Each BOMA region may submit one building in each category to the international competition. - 5.
+Each regional competition must close no later than March 31st. - 6.
+Each region must submit their regional winners to BOMA International by April 15th. - 7.
+Judging at the international level will occur in April and May and the TOBY Awards will be presented during the BOMA International Annual Conference held in June or July. - 8.
+To be eligible to compete in TOBY, you must submit the BOMA 360 application by January 15 of each year, and BOMA 360 must be active through June 29th of the year you are competing for an international award.
+Canadian applicants: The BOMA 360 application must be submitted by May 1, 2025.